 Runs Bangalore City – Cantonment – KR Puram – Bangarpet

 Them Clones.
 Both these trains are copies of each other when it comes to running timetable with only the composition changing.
 Very early morning arrival at Bangalore.
-Do not go to Coimbatore but stop at Podanur instead.
+Do not go to Coimbatore but stops at Podanur.

 Composition (22607/8 in brackets): 01 (01) AC 2 tier, 02 (02) AC 3 tier, 13 (14) Sleepers, 02 (03) General Second, 02 (02) SLR.
 20 (22) Coaches.
 Link: Erode WAP4.

 Route and Stoppages: Bangalore Cantonment, Krishnarajapuram, Bangarapet, Tirupattur, Salem, Erode, Tiruppur, Podanur, Palakkad, Ottapalam, Thrissur, Aluva.